Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/articles.md

 - `can_be_grounded` - Determines if the article follows platforms when free == false. `false` by default.
 - `ignores_walls` - Determines if the article moves through solid objects rather than colliding. `true` by default.
 - `hit_wall` - Is true if the article hit a wall due to its own movement.
-- `uses_shader` - Whether the article is recolored by the player’s shader or not.
+- `uses_shader` - Whether the player's shader recolors the article.

 *Changing:*